Understanding Contrastive Representation Learning through Alignment and Uniformity on the Hypersphere: Acknowledgements

 \section{Acknowledgements}

 We thank Philip Bachman, Ching-Yao Chuang, Justin Solomon, Yonglong Tian, and Zhenyang Zhang for many helpful comments and suggestions.
 Tongzhou Wang was supported by the MIT EECS Merrill Lynch Graduate Fellowship.
+We thank Yangjun Ruan for helping us realize a minor issue with STL-10 scatter plot (\Cref{fig:expr_scatter}, now fixed).